 In The Last Jedi, Rey asks if Luke created Kylo Ren.
-But Ben Solo’s fall from grace is not so easily defined and certainly not so simple as having one catalyst alone.
-Of course, Luke’s brief failure as a mentor contributed significantly to Ben turning to the dark side, but it merely lit the touch paper.
+But Ben Solo’s fall from grace is not so easily defined and certainly not so simple as having a single catalyst.
+Of course, Luke’s brief failure as a mentor contributed significantly to Ben turning to the Dark Side, but it merely lit the touch paper.
 The fuel had long been laid, both by his parents, and through the toxic and abusive presence of Snoke.

-Ben was never any more evil than Anakin and as we’ve seen in the canon novels, he was just a normal kid.
+Ben was never any more evil than Anakin, and as we’ve seen in the canon novels, he was just a normal kid.
 Gifted with special abilities, certainly, but a young boy who just wanted to have fun and earn the approval of his parents.
 Perhaps the best example we’ve seen so far is in Daniel Jose Older’s Last Shot, in which a very young Ben Solo can be seen trying to get his parents’ attention as they both become increasingly absent, throwing tantrums and otherwise acting like a normal toddler.
-It’s what makes his arc so upsetting, with Snoke targeting Ben from a young age because of the boy’s balance of lightness and dark, probably even before his birth.
+It’s what makes his arc so upsetting, with Snoke targeting Ben from a young age because of the boy’s balance of lightness and dark.
 The allusions here to child abuse and grooming are impossible to ignore.